-Fact is that I obtained a copy of this study, and after reading it, I found it highly interesting, for one thing because it contained chemical arguments which I could easily related to.
+The fact is that I obtained a copy of this study, and after reading it, I found it highly interesting, for one thing, because it contained chemical arguments which I could easily relate to.
 But I also found a number of flaws in it, which made me skeptical as to the reliability of Leuchter’s study.
 But I didn’t get involved in anything yet back then, primarily because right after graduating, I was drafted into the German Army and had to do my one year of compulsory military service.

 I was very eager to do this, as I found such a task both exciting and challenging.
-So I contracted with this defense team, agreeing to writing and eventually publishing the report, while they in return would pay all the expenses.
+So I contracted with this defense team, agreeing to write and eventually publish the report, while they in return would pay all the expenses.

 Eventually, my expert report got published by the defense team I had contracted with, but not exactly the way I had wanted it: They added a rhetorical foreword and epilogue to it.
 Eventually, I got prosecuted for that edition, and the court denied that my expert report was scientific, because it included a rhetorical foreword and epilogue.
 They sentenced me to 14 months in prison.

 In the meantime, I had gotten involved in a number of other historical research and publication activities in the same vein, which resulted in numerous other criminal prosecutions.
 Again, I won’t go into any details here.
 My website has a detailed section on my persecution for those who want to know details.
-Fact is that I had to endure a broad range of “persecutorial” measures in subsequent years.
+The fact is that I had to endure a broad range of “prosecutorial” measures in subsequent years.